viruseg/VisualPassword/README.md

 # Visual Password

-Visual Password — helps you easily recover strong passwords without writing them down or storing them in any services.
+Visual Password — helps you easily recover strong passwords without writing them down or storing them in password managers.
 You just memorize a couple of emojis and a keyword.
-When you need a password, use a combination of memorized emojis and a keyword to instantly create a long, complex password right on your device.
+When you need a password, use a combination of them to instantly create a long, complex password right on your device.

 Everything happens locally: no servers, internet, or databases — Visual Password does not send or save your passwords.